Interestment’s 100 Greatest TV Shows of All Time, 1-100

 Columbo – if you’re looking for an underlying message, it’s that scruffy men aren’t as fucking stupid as you think, lady!
 Oh and just one more thing, ENJOY WOMEN’S PRISON!

-Day of the Triffids – to look at it now, you get the feeling the BBC’s special effects department just filmed a bunch of daffodils and played a synthesiser, but at the time, this was as real and as genuine as true terror got.
+Day of the Triffids – to look at it now, you get the feeling the BBC’s special effects department just filmed a bunch of daffodils and played a synthesiser.

-The Professionals – a specialist law enforcement department made up of ex-paratroopers and police officers, some of whom, get this, occasionally bend the rules.
-This is basically the TV embodiment of Andy McNab’s stubby erect penis.
+The Professionals – basically the TV embodiment of Andy McNab’s stubby erect penis.